carli-werner/Brca1/README.md

 Excel file containing the missense variant data taken from ClinVar.

 ClinVar_Missense_Variants.csv:
-same information as "ClinVar_Missense_Variants.xlsx" excpet in csv format.
+same information as "ClinVar_Missense_Variants.xlsx" except in csv format.
 The raw github link to this file is needed to run "FinalMutationCharts.ipynb" and "FinalMutationCharts.py".

 FinalMutationCharts.ipynb: